ev3dev/brickstrap/README.md

 Each directory in this repository represents a board configuration.
 Any board that is not actively maintained should be moved to the `_unmaintained` directory.
-You can create a new board configuration by copying one if the existing ones.
+You can create a new board configuration by copying one of the existing ones.

 __Note:__ brickstrap will look for a board configuration directory in the current working directory and then in the directory where `brickstrap.sh` is located.